Last updated: May 2026

 Revenue is up.
 Order volume is up.
 You have more data than ever.
 Yet your fulfillment setup feels more fragile, not less.

 That is not founder anxiety.
-It is how decisions about inventory, timing, and partners interact once you move past scrappy early stage into a few million in annual revenue.
+It is how decisions about inventory, timing, and partners interact once you move past scrappy early stage into a few million in annual revenue across your Ecommerce supply chain.

 This post explains why that risk shows up, which choices are actually hard to undo, and what to consider before you talk to any logistics partner.

 On paper, scale should make you feel safer.
-More cash in the bank, negotiate better rates, and have more predictable volume.
+More cash in the bank, better negotiated rates, and more predictable volume.

 In reality, risk often feels higher.